Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

-# Poll Message Reference Guide
+# Poll Message Reference Guide - DRAFT

 This is a complete list of all EPP poll messages currently available in production in the DK Hostmaster EPP service.